 Contact the AANZPA Membership Administrator

-- Ordinary and Associate members, Affiliate Associates and people on the President’s Mailing List, receive communications about AANZPA conferences, events and information, our online newsletter, Socio and the AANZPA journal.
+- Ordinary* and Associate members, Affiliates, and people on the President’s Mailing List, receive communications about AANZPA conferences, events and information, the online newsletter, Socio, and the AANZPA journal.

-- Ordinary and Associate members, Affiliate Associates and people on the President’s Mailing List have access to the Members Only section of the AANZPA website.
-This includes AANZPA theses submitted by Associate members as part of their certification process.
+- Ordinary and Associate members, Affiliates, and people on the President’s Mailing List, have access to the Members Only section of the AANZPA website.
+This section includes AANZPA theses submitted by Associate members as part fulfilment of their certification requirements.

-- Ordinary and Associate members and Affiliate Associates are eligible to vote at regional AGM’s.
+- Ordinary and Associate members and Affiliates are eligible to vote at regional AGM’s.

 - Ordinary members are eligible to be nominated and elected to the AANZPA Executive and to vote at the Association’s Annual General Meeting.